 The negative backlash was successful and lead to the game’s executive producer announcing that the anti-cheat technology will be removed from the game’s PC version with the next update.
 The major concern among gamers was related to the fact that its installation and running were a must and could not be disabled when the game was not running.
 Also, some players only wanted to play the campaign but they still had to install and run Denuvo Anti-Cheat.
 On top of that, players started to notice performance issues, and, of course, they have blamed the anti-cheat for that as well.

 The game’s executive producer, Marty Stratton, has responded on Reddit that they will take everything the gamers have complained about into account for future updates as the game will probably return the anti-cheat into play once they have sorted out certain issues.
 Also, he claimed that performance issues were not related to the anti-cheat and that these issues will be dealt with independently.

 A kernel-level anti-chat tool going rogue headline would not be the first of its kind, were something to happen to Riot’s Vanguard or Denuvo Anti-Cheat.

 In 2013, ESEA, an eSports network, distributed malware along with its anti-cheat client to effectively create a botnet.
 The malware was a Bitcoin miner and it used the graphics cards of the gamers for mining a total of $3,602.21 before a user posted about it on their forums.
-Their story is that they created this feature and actually thought about implementing it.
-They were testing it on a few accounts and decided to back down but one of their employees used the test code and released the miner for his personal gain.
+Their story is that they created this feature and thought about implementing it.
+They were testing it on a few accounts and decided to back down but one of their employees used the test code and released the miner for his gain.